 Keep sensitive workflows closer to the business when cost, privacy, latency, or control demands it.

-Launch evidence
+Launch records

 Digital manufacturing